Vishvas810/medibot-ai/README.md

-# Build a Complete Medical Chatbot with LLMs LangChain Pinecone Flask AWS
+# Build a Complete Medical Chatbot with LLMs, LangChain, Pinecone, Flask, and AWS

 Medibot AI is an intelligent medical assistant that uses **Retrieval-Augmented Generation (RAG)** to provide accurate, context-based answers to health-related questions.
 It combines **LangChain**, **Pinecone**, and **Gemini (Google Generative AI)** within a **Flask** framework to deliver fast and reliable chatbot responses.